East Jesus Nowhere

 "East Jesus Nowhere" is a song by American rock band Green Day.
 The single was released on October 19, 2009, as the third single and eighth track from their eighth album 21st Century Breakdown.
-The title is derived from a phrase in the 2007 film Juno.

 Song meaning

-The song rebukes fundamentalist religion and was written by singer/guitarist Billie Joe Armstrong after bassist Mike Dirnt attended a church service where a friend's baby was baptized.
+The song critiques fundamentalist religion and was written by singer/guitarist Billie Joe Armstrong after bassist Mike Dirnt attended a church service where a friend's baby was baptized.
+The title is derived from a phrase in the 2007 film Juno.

 Music video

-The music video was released on September 17, 2009.
-It shows a montage of live concert footage and pictures from their 21st Century Breakdown World Tour.
-The video is longer by about 30 seconds, because the bridge of the song is extended, although the studio version of the song is still used instead of a live version.
-The music video was directed by Chris Dugan and M. Douglas Silverstein.
+The music video, released on September 17, 2009, features a montage of live concert footage and images from their 21st Century Breakdown World Tour.
+The video was directed by Chris Dugan and M. Douglas Silverstein.